godot-dimensions/g4mf/specification/parts/mesh/skeleton.md

 The `"joints"` property is an array of integers that defines the indices of G4MF nodes that represent the bones in the skeleton used as joints for controlling vertex groups of skinned meshes.
 This property is optional and defaults to an empty array.

 All joint nodes MUST also be bone nodes.
-Each and every bone node referred to in this array MUST have a non-negative `"boneLength"` property defined, even if it is zero, indicating that it is a bone.
+Each and every bone node referred to in this array MUST have the `"bone"` property defined, even if it is an empty object, which indicates that it is a bone.
 All indices in this array MUST refer to G4MF bone nodes that form a chain of bone descendants of the skeleton node.
-For example, if a bone node's parent does not have either the `"skeleton"` or `"boneLength"` properties defined, or any such node exists between itself and the skeleton, it cannot be included in the skeleton's `"joints"` array.
+For example, if a bone node's parent does not have either the `"skeleton"` or `"bone"` properties defined, or any non-bone node exists between itself and the skeleton, it cannot be included in the skeleton's `"joints"` array.

 All joint nodes MUST be listed in a strictly increasing order, and MUST be listed with parent bones before child bones.
 Usually, a skeleton representing a character will have a root bone named "Hips".
 If a skeleton has a single root bone, this MUST be the first child of the skeleton node, and if this bone is used for skinning, it MUST be the first item in the `"joints"` array.
 Skeletons MAY have multiple root bones, and MAY have bones not used for skinning, indicated by not being listed in the `"joints"` array.

 The existence of the `"joints"` property allows preserving information about specifically which bones are used for controlling the joints of skinned meshes, and in what order.
-It would also be possible to generate this information from the skeleton hierarchy, but such an operation may produce different results depending how the application chooses to traverse the hierarchy, and would unnecessarily include bones not used for skinning.
+It would also be possible to generate this information from the skeleton hierarchy, but such an operation may produce different results depending how the application chooses to traverse the hierarchy, and would unnecessarily include bones not used for skinning, forcing skinned meshes to reserve an index for those unused bones.

 The existence of the `"joints"` property also allows adding new bones and other nodes to the skeleton without breaking existing skinned meshes that use the skeleton.
 For example, without the `"joints"` property, if a new bone were added to the skeleton, existing bones may end up with different joint indices, which would break existing skinned meshes that use the skeleton if they were not updated to match the new joint indices, and would break if two different skeletons with different bone structures were used with the same skinned mesh.
 With the `"joints"` property, the skeleton can explicitly specify which bones map to the joint indices in skinned meshes.